enviodev/azuro-envio-indexer-boilerplate/README.md

 ### Setup

 #### Changes to generated code

 This indexer requires some small changes to the generated code, the code that gets created when you run `pnpm envio codegen`:

+Note that after performing the following changes to the generated code, avoid using `pnpm envio dev` (unless you make changes to the config.yaml), instead use `pnpm envio start` or `pnpm envio start -r`.

 1. `pnpm envio codegen` will build the generated code files